 We are a group/club of photography enthusiasts wanting to shoot on the grounds.
 Do we need prior approval?

 Yes, photography groups/clubs should notify the Public Relations Department of their intended outing.
 Documentation from the organizing club/business should be provided and use of the grounds for the shoot will be decided on an individual basis.
 To make prior arrangements please email email@example.com.

 Pacific Science Center, located under the arches near the Space Needle in Seattle, features five buildings of hands-on science exhibits, two IMAX® theaters (with IMAX® 3D technology), laser light shows and a planetarium.

 The Science Center was established the day after the 1962 Seattle World’s Fair ended.
 Designed by renowned architect Minoru Yamasaki, Pacific Science Center’s buildings served as the U.S. Science Pavilion during the Fair.

 Pacific Science Center currently has approximately 20,000 member households.

 As a privately funded not-for-profit institution, Pacific Science Center relies on the generous contributions from the community to carry out our mission.

-Membership provides essential financial support that enables Pacific Science Center to inspire discovery and a lifelong interest in math, science and technology, reaching one million people throughout the Pacific Northwest each year.
+Membership provides essential financial support that enables Pacific Science Center to inspire curiosity and a lifelong interest in math, science and technology, reaching one million people throughout the Pacific Northwest each year.

 Pacific Science Center, in partnership with Bellevue Parks & Community Services, offers environmental science education at its Mercer Slough Environmental Education Center, located in Bellevue, Washington.
 Situated on a 320-acre freshwater wetland with forests, marshes, swamps and bogs, Mercer Slough offers an ideal location to study biology and the environment.
 In 1998-99, through field studies and other activities, more than 9,249 children and adults participated in Mercer Slough programs.